Native American genocide in the United States

-The destruction of Native American peoples, cultures, and languages has been characterized by some as genocide.
+The destruction of Native American peoples, religions, cultures, and languages has been characterized by many as genocide.
 Debates are ongoing as to whether the entire process or only specific periods or events meet the definitions of genocide.
 Many of these definitions focus on intent, while others focus on outcomes.
 Raphael Lemkin, who coined the term "genocide", considered the displacement of Native Americans by European settlers as a historical example of genocide.
 While description as genocide has found increasing acceptance within Indigenous and genocide studies, mainstream scholarship on US and Native American history has largely rejected it, preferring to describe it as ethnic cleansing or certain events as genocidal.

 Historians have long debated the pre-European population of the Americas.
-In 2023, historian Ned Blackhawk suggested that Northern America's population (Including modern-day Canada and the United States) had halved from 1492 to 1776 from about 8 million people (all Native American in 1492) to under 4 million (predominantly white in 1776).
+In 2023, historian Ned Blackhawk suggested that Northern America's population (including modern-day Canada and the United States) had halved from 1492 to 1776 from about 8 million people (all Native American in 1492) to under 4 million (predominantly white in 1776).
 Russell Thornton estimated that by 1800, some 600,000 Native Americans lived in the regions that would become the modern United States and declined to an estimated 250,000 by 1890 before rebounding.

 The virgin soil thesis (VST), coined by historian Alfred W. Crosby, proposes that the population decline among Native Americans after 1492 is due to Native populations being immunologically unprepared for Old World diseases.
-While this theory continues to receive support in popular imagination and academia, recently, scholars such as historians Tai S. Edwards and Paul Kelton argue that Native Americans "'died because U.S. colonization, removal policies, reservation confinement, and assimilation programs severely and continuously undermined physical and spiritual health.
-Disease was the secondary killer.'"
-According to these scholars, certain Native populations did not necessarily plummet after initial contact with Europeans, but only after violent interactions with colonizers, and at times such violence and colonial removal exacerbated disease's effects.
-This argument is in contrast to the known percentages of Native American populations that died from diseases and is not the prevailing view in academia.
+While this theory continues to receive support in popular imagination and academia, recently, some scholars have argued that many Native American populations did not plummet after initial contact with Europeans, but only after violent interactions, including wars, removal, confinement to reservations and forced assimilation, and that these exacerbated the effects of disease.